disesdi/password_entropy_with_machine_learning/README.md

 for vectorization, i chose TF-IDF for its effectiveness & ease of implementation within `sklearn` pipelines, using the `TfidfVectorizer` from the `sklearn.feature_extraction.text` module.

-the `get_char_tokens` function takes as input a password string, and splits into individual character tokens.
+for tokenization, i created a simple `get_char_tokens` function that takes as input a password string, and splits it into individual character tokens.

 ### pipelines in `sklearn`